e0404/matRad/CONTRIBUTING.md

 - Go through the relevant workflow examples and see if they answer your question.
 The workflow examples can be found in the subfolder [_examples_](https://github.com/e0404/matRad/tree/master/examples).
 - Check open and closed issues for your question.

 It is very helpful for us, if you search for the error by yourself a bit before asking.
 You might be able to fix the error by yourself.
-Please keep in mind that we are no support team but researcher.
+Please keep in mind that we are no support team but researchers that can only point you in the right direction.
+The biggest joy when using research software lies in figuring out details yourself, which also gives you the biggest learning effect and even might enable you to contribute something to matRad which can the be used by other researchers in the future.

 ### How to report a bug and ask questions

 Still having problems?
-Use the GitHub functionalities to file a new issue, or directly fork the matRad repository and send pull requests with your own custom developments.
-Please take into account the given rules given below and be patient!
+Use the GitHub functionalities to file a new issue, or directly fork the matRad repository and send pull requests with your own custom developments or bug fixes.
+Take into account the given rules given below and be patient!

 - Provide the following information:
 	- OS
-	- Software environment and version (executing `[env, versionString] = matRad_getEnvironment` tells you the software environment matRad is running on)
+	- Software environment and version (executing `[env, versionString] = matRad_getEnvironment` tells you the software environment matRad is running on).
+Also, when running `matRad_rc` (since version 2.10.0), you get full printed information about version (and branch/commit if you are working with git).
-	- a **minimum example** of your attempted workflow / what causes the problems
+	- a **minimum example** of your attempted workflow / what causes the problems.
+Did you cchange any matRad files?
 - Post only questions related to matRad.
-- Don’t write an email if you want to report a bug.
-Write only an email if you want to cooperate or plan a bigger project with matRad.
+- Please don’t write an email if you want to report a bug.
+An issue on github is more helpful to others and will probably also speed up the process of fixing the bug.

 ### Adding functionalities or changing code